-Attendance for an online learning course is defined as "logging onto the course" and participating in course assignments and discussions as directed by the instructor.
+Attendance for an online learning course is defined as participating in course assignments and discussions as directed by the instructor.
 Failure to do so may be considered an unexcused absence without prior approval by the course instructor.

 Unexcused Absence - Administratively Dropped